kej715/DtCyber/NOS1.3/README.md

 include the NOS 1.3 system itself and the PLATO subsystem running on it.
 When you click on the link associated with either of these systems, an appropriate browser-based terminal emulator will launch, and you will be invited to login.
-For example, when you click on the link for system `m03` (the NOS 1.3 system itself), an ANSI X.364 (DEC VT-100 family) terminal emulator will launch.
+For example, when you click on the link for system `telex` (the NOS 1.3 system itself), an ANSI X.364 (DEC VT-100 family) terminal emulator will launch.
 When you click on the link for `plato`, a PLATO terminal emulator will launch.